Rhododendron groenlandicum

-Rhododendron groenlandicum (bog Labrador tea, muskeg tea, swamp tea, or in northern Canada, Hudson's Bay tea; formerly Ledum groenlandicum or Ledum latifolium) is a flowering shrub with white flowers and evergreen leaves that is used to make a herbal tea.
+Rhododendron groenlandicum (formerly Ledum groenlandicum or Ledum latifolium), known by the common names bog Labrador tea, muskeg tea, swamp tea, or in northern Canada, Hudson's Bay tea, is a species of flowering shrub in the family Ericaceae with white flowers and evergreen leaves.
+It is native to northern parts of North America and Greenland and has traditionally been used to make an herbal tea.

 Description

 It is a low shrub growing to 50 cm tall—rarely up to 2 m—with evergreen leaves 2–6 cm long and 3–15 mm broad.
 The leaves are wrinkled on top, densely hairy white to red-brown underneath, and have a leathery texture, curling at the edges.
 The tiny white flowers grow in hemispherical clusters and are very fragrant and sticky.

 Distribution and habitat

-It is reported from Greenland, as well as from every province and territory in Canada and in the northeastern and northwestern United States (New England, New York, Pennsylvania, Michigan, Wisconsin, Minnesota, Idaho, Washington, and Alaska).
+It is reported from Greenland, as well as from every province and territory in Canada and in the northern United States including the Northeast (New England, New York, Pennsylvania), the Northwest (Oregon, Washington, Idaho, Alaska), and parts of the Upper Midwest (Michigan, Wisconsin, Minnesota).
 It grows in bogs, muskegs, and open tundra, as well as occasionally on wet shores and rocky alpine slopes.